flyingpeach/flyingpeach.github.io/docs/index.markdown

 I am particularly interested in how biology co-designs and implements controllers using organic components, which face unique challenges compared to their electronic counterparts.

 The marriage of control theory and biology is far from new, but it is an unfamiliar union to many engineers and scientists.
 For engineers and control theorists who wonder why one might choose biology as a main application, I offer up [the following explanation](./why_biology.html){:target="_blank"}.
 Conversely, for neuroscientists and biologists who are curious about controls, I elaborate on some unique benefits of control theory as a modeling tool [here](./why_controls.html){:target="_blank"}.
-These snippets are adapted from my PhD thesis.
+These snippets are adapted from my [PhD thesis](https://thesis.library.caltech.edu/16137/){:target="_blank"}.

 ## **Distributed control**